Brody-Clark/cpplot2d/README.md

 > [!IMPORTANT]
 > **Project Status: In Progress**
-> <br>
+>
 > _This project is actively being developed.
 Some features are incomplete or experimental._

 ## About

 **cpplot2d** is a cross-platform, header-only 2D plotting library for C++ designed for speed and simplicity.
 The library is:

-- Easy to use with a single header file to include and simple API
+- Easy to use (a single header file to include and simple API)
 - Self-contained (no external dependencies)
 - Capable of displaying plots or saving them as `.png` images
 - Responsive even with large datasets